DuncanBrewster/diplomacy-guide/README.md

 # [Diplomacy Guide](https://www.diplomacyguide.com)

-A strategy guide for the board game Diplomacy. s
+A strategy guide for the board game Diplomacy.

 ## Features
 * Navigate through the Diplomacy app and learn how to play or discover new strategies, all in one place